-Audit Fees for 2020
+Audit Fees

-PwC, an independent registered public accounting firm, audited our financial statements for the year ended December 31, 2020.
+PricewaterhouseCoopers LLP, an independent registered public accounting firm, audited our financial statements for the year ended December 31, 2020.
+The Audit Committee, under delegated authority of the Board, has appointed PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
 Representatives of PricewaterhouseCoopers LLP are expected to attend the Annual Meeting to respond to appropriate questions, and they will have the opportunity to make a statement if they desire.